-Imagine inviting a well-known photographer to come take pictures of your property and you don’t greet them when they arrive, don’t share with them the shots you think are most important, and don’t set up scenes worthy of photographing.
+Imagine inviting a well-known photographer to take pictures of your property and you don’t greet them when they arrive, don’t share with them the shots you think are most important, and don’t set up scenes worthy of photographing.
 At the end of the day, both you and the photographer would be quite disappointed in the experience.

 When you are working with an influencer that has a gift for photography or videography consider purchasing the rights to their work so that you can use these great assets in future campaigns.

-4. Amplify your influencers content with target ads
+4. Amplify your influencers content with targeted ads

 Ideally, the influencers you are working with are creating great content and telling a compelling story.
 What makes them an influencer is that they have a significant audience and you should be working with them because their audience is relevant to your brand.
 But the reach of their content does not need to stop there.

 By working with your influencer you can set up ads that target specific demographics and interests and have your influencer promote their content on their platform.
 You can also share the content that your influencer created on your own platform and promote it to a specific audience.
 The better you target the content to align with the audience’s interest the more the content will resonate and the greater your results will be.

 You can also expand on the results that you gained from your influencer marketing campaign by designing an ad campaign that will retarget website visitors that resulted from the campaign.
 After a person visit your website from the campaign you ad team can continue to deliver follow up advertisements to them.

-If you are working with an influencer who is active on Twitter, during the campaign, while they are talking about your brand, set up an advertisement with an offer and target it to the influencers followers so that as they are following the story of your brand that will see an opportunity to act.
+If you are working with an influencer who is active on Twitter, during the campaign, while they are talking about your brand, set up an advertisement with an offer and target it to the influencer’s followers so that as they are following the story of your brand they will see an opportunity to act.